 - 6.1 Under a best estimate valuation, the focus will be on understanding the mean valuation result.
 While the whole probability and outcome distribution should be considered, the main focus may often be on the more probable outcomes when determining a best estimate valuation, whether it is for profit reporting, economic valuations, pricing or other purposes requiring a best estimate view. - 6.2 Traditionally, embedded value measures have been calculated on a best estimate basis.
 Historically, asymmetric risks were typically not explicitly allowed for in these valuations but were, in theory, reflected in the risk discount rate.
-With the growing prominence of fair value principles (including in embedded value reporting, for example the market-consistent embedded value principles adopted by the CFO Forum1 in Europe), asymmetric risks are often allowed for in both market consistent and traditional basis. - 6.3 LPS1.04 mostly prescribes the policy liabilities to be valued on best estimate assumptions.
+With the growing prominence of fair value principles (including in embedded value reporting, for example the market-consistent embedded value principles adopted by the CFO Forum1 in Europe), asymmetric risks are often allowed for in both market consistent and traditional basis. - 6.3 LPS 340 mostly prescribes the policy liabilities to be valued on best estimate assumptions.
 This could be interpreted to extend to valuing the asymmetric risks but the standard is not explicit in this.
-Only section 11 of the standard specifically prescribes an approach based on the use of risk free rates for the purpose of calculating the "Adequacy Threshold" (that is, for the application of the liability adequacy test). - 6.4 As noted earlier, Section 5.3 of LP\$1.04 outlines the main considerations in incorporating an allowance for asymmetric risks within the Best Estimate Liability.
-In particular, Section 9.1 of LP\$1.04 includes considerations for recalculating profit margins.
-For profitable non-participating business, an increase in the best estimate liability due to assumptions other than investment fluctuations results in
+Only paragraph 120 of the standard specifically prescribes an approach based on the use of risk free rates for the purpose of calculating the "adequacy threshold" (that is, for the application of the liability adequacy test). - 6.4 As noted earlier, paragraphs 52 to 56 of LPS 340 outline the main considerations in incorporating an allowance for asymmetric risks within the best estimate liability.
+In particular, paragraphs 95 to 97 of LPS 340 include considerations for recalculating profit margins.
+For profitable non-participating business, an increase in the best estimate liability due to assumptions other than investment fluctuations results in an offsetting decrease in the value of future profit margins.
+Hence, as long as the product is not in capitalised loss, an increase in the best estimate liability due to non-economic assumptions within the allowance for asymmetric risk may not directly affect the policy liability or emerging profit.